Neremyx/DropCalender/README.md

 ### Credits

-- **Game8.co** - Image sources and schedule data
+- **Game8.co** - Character and book images (used for educational purposes)
 - **miHoYo/HoYoverse** - Genshin Impact creators
 - **Community** - Feedback and contributions

 ### Legal

 _This extension is not affiliated with miHoYo/HoYoverse or Game8.co.
-Genshin Impact is a trademark of miHoYo/HoYoverse._
+Genshin Impact is a trademark of miHoYo/HoYoverse.
+Character images are used for educational/reference purposes only._

 ---